OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Venly/venly.md

 ### Prerequisites

 1. You need a Venly business account.
-If you don't have one, click to register in our [Developer Portal](https://portal.venly.io), or follow our [Getting Started with Venly](https://venly.readme.io/docs/getting-started) guide.
+If you don't have one, click to register [Developer Portal](https://portal.venly.io), or follow the [Getting Started with Venly](https://venly.readme.io/docs/getting-started) guide.

 2. You need your client ID and client secret which can be obtained from the [Portal](https://portal.venly.io/).